Sugar And Spice Hosta

 Other Names: Plantain Lily, Funkia

-Sugar And Spice Hosta features dainty spikes of lavender tubular flowers rising above the foliage from mid to late summer.
+Sugar And Spice Hosta features dainty spikes of lightly-scented lavender tubular flowers rising above the foliage from mid to late summer.
 Its attractive glossy oval leaves remain green in color with showy creamy white variegation throughout the season.

 Sugar And Spice Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.